– Article updated May 2022 –

 At its most basic, business marketing follows a similar set of operations.
 The first stage to define is a map of the particular market, identify the players in that market, and categorize it into clear segments based on discovery, research, and analysis.
 The next step is to decide on which market segments to attack, and work out how to position the brand and value proposition in the most effective way to achieve those aims.
 The final stage is setting clear and unambiguous strategic goals for each of the defined target segments, outlining the tangible and measurable goals that we’ve defined as ‘success.’

-Only once all of the above has been decided and agreed is it time to look at the tactical execution of that plan.
-Once the target has been defined, we can then decide on what kinds of tools and processes might be deployed to hit that target.
+Only once all of the above has been defined, decided, and agreed is it time to look at the tactical execution of that plan.
+You can’t look at tactics until you’ve developed your strategy.
+It’s once the target has been defined that we can then decide on what kinds of tools and processes might be deployed to hit that target.
+You can’t do it the other way around.

 It’s during this last phase where, in the case of many small businesses, things start to go pear-shaped.